honiism/lemi-bot/.github/pull_request_template.md

 -->

 - [ ] I have checked the PRs and branches for this feature/bug fix.
-- [ ] I have read the contribution directions.
+- [ ] I have used the code style that is used all over Lemi.

 ## 🎀 Changes